 Due to high demand, both internationally and domestically, Statistics Iceland releases statistics on the number of deaths for 2017-2020 by weeks.
 In this way, the effects of the Corona virus (Covid-19) can be monitored in a timely manner and users can compare death rates across countries.

-Weekly death figures for the first 44 weeks of 2020 have been updated
+Weekly death figures for 2020 have been updated

 Updated: 20 November 2020

 An average of 43.4 people died each week in 2020, which was the same average as for the years 2017-2019.

 The chart below shows a graph of weekly mortality trends in 2017-2020.
 To better illustrate weekly mortality trends, the graph is based on a 10-week moving average rather than showing the raw data.
 In this way, it is easier to compare trends between years, as weekly mortality rates are generally very low for Iceland and the numbers fluctuate considerably from one week to the next.

 It is worth pointing out that the number of deaths for 2020 are preliminary and likely to somewhat underestimate the true number of deaths, mainly due to late arrival of death notices.